-Although modest, the continuing goals of the surface survey portion of this project, to document and collect artifacts from archaeological sites exposed on Shiawassee NWR property were met during the 2006 field season.
+Although modest, the continuing goals of the surface survey portion of this project, to document and collect artifacts from archaeological sites exposed on Shiawassee NWR property were met during the 2009 field season.
 In addition, the goals of the test excavations, to assess site stratigraphy and the nature of buried archaeological deposits; to obtain a representative sample of artifacts to assess site use through time and to relate site components to the broader local and regional culture history; to obtain material suitable for radiocarbon dating; and to obtain floral and faunal remains to assess site seasonality and subsistence practices were also met for site 20SA722.
-Nine seasons of fieldwork have clearly demonstrated that significant cultural resources are present within the boundaries of the Shiawassee NWR, including extensive buried archaeological deposits, which, at least in a portion of 20SA722, are stratified.
+Eleven seasons of fieldwork have clearly demonstrated that significant cultural resources are present within the boundaries of the Shiawassee NWR, including extensive buried archaeological deposits, which, at least in a portion of 20SA722, are stratified.

-Although no evidence for it was recovered during the 2007 field season, the earliest period of occupation that we have good evidence for at the refuge is the Late Archaic or transitional Late Archaic/Early Woodland.
-In addition to the Meadowood related biface recovered from the surface of 20SA722 in 2006, greywacke flakes, found in 1999, provide possible, though certainly not conclusive, evidence for Transitional/Late Archaic occupations at 20SA722, 20SA1254, and 20SA1255.
-More suggestive is the cannel coal gorget and side-notched/expanding stemmed point with a ground base from 20SA1255, which was found during the 1999 field season (Sommer 2000:22-25).
-Other Late Archaic/Early Woodland material recovered during previous field seasons include a Meadowood point from 20SA214, Adena and Adena-like stemmed points, two broad-bladed stemmed points, and a Kramerlike point found at 20SA1251 during the 2000 and 2002 field seasons (Sommer 2001); and a possible Meadowood point and a corner-notched/side-notched point with a heavily ground base found at 20SA1251 during the 2001 field season.
-During the 2003 field season, an additional Meadowood point and a stemmed point increase the Late Archaic/Early woodland assemblage from 20SA214, while the two large stemmed knives and two "Ace of Spades/Ground base" points from the excavations add 20SA1276 to the list of sites with Late Archaic/Early Woodland occupations.
-An additional "Ace of Spades/Ground base" point was recovered from the surface of 20SA1276 in 2004 (Sommer 2005).
+Although no conclusive evidence for it was recovered during the 2009 field season, the earliest period of occupation that we have good evidence for at the refuge is the Late Archaic or transitional Late Archaic/Early Woodland.
+Greywacke flakes, found in 1999, provide possible, though certainly not conclusive, evidence for Transitional/Late Archaic occupations at 20SA722, 20SA1254, and 20SA1255.
+More suggestive is the cannel coal gorget and side-notched/expanding stemmed point with a ground base from 20SA1255, a corner-notched/side-notched point with a heavily ground base found at 20SA1251, and three "Ace of Spades/Ground base" points from the excavations at 20SA1276.
+Other Late Archaic/Early Woodland material recovered during previous field seasons include Meadowood bifaces recovered from the surface of 20SA214 and 20SA722 and a possible Meadowood point from 20SA1251.
+Early Woodland material includes Adena and Adena-like stemmed points, two broad-bladed stemmed points, and a stemmed Kramer-like point found at 20SA1251 and two large stemmed knives from the excavations at 20SA1276.
+Comparable Late Archaic/Early Woodland material is discussed by Beld (1991), Garland and Beld (1999), and Granger (1978).
 The paucity of Late Archaic age material from the refuge is certainly a result of the fact that most of the sites that have been found on the refuge would have been inundated by the Shiawassee embayment from sometime before the Nipissing maximum around 4,800 B.P. to after the Algoma maximum around 3,800 B.P (Monaghan and Lovis 2005).

 Middle and/or Late Woodland occupations are indicated at all of the sites for which diagnostic materials are available.
 Although initial assessments of the material from 20SA1251 and 20SA1276 stressed that Middle Woodland period artifacts were primarily from the latter half of the period, early Middle Woodland artifacts have also been recognized in the assemblages.
-The presence of late Middle Woodland, transitional Middle to early Late Woodland, and early Late Woodland artifacts, including Green Point, Ruben Linear, and Wayne Ware ceramics, cut and engraved turtle carapace bowls, and Snyders-like, Jack's Reef, Raccoon Notched, and a variety of expanding stemmed points, at several sites suggests that the project area holds great potential for research into the poorly understood transitional period between the Middle and Late Woodland Periods (cf. Kingsley 1999:171-172).
+The presence of late Middle Woodland, transitional Middle to early Late Woodland, and early Late Woodland artifacts, including Green Point, Ruben Linear, and Wayne Ware ceramics, cut and engraved turtle carapace bowls (cf. Halsey 1966), and Snyders-like, Jack's Reef, Raccoon Notched, and a variety of expanding stemmed points (cf. Fitting 1972b), at several sites suggests that the project area holds great potential for research into the poorly understood transitional period between the Middle and Late Woodland Periods (cf. Kingsley 1999:171-172).